 H2S is formed whenever elemental sulfur or sulfur-containing compounds come into contact with organic materials at high temperatures.
-Continuous or high-level exposure to the H2S can quickly deaden a person’s sense of smell, making the odour of H2S an unreliable indicator of its presence.
-Hence, other means such as hydrogen sulfide monitoring is a viable solution to provide adequate warning of hazardous exposure.
+Continuous or high-level exposure to H2S can quickly deaden a person’s sense of smell, making the odour of H2S an unreliable indicator of its presence.
+Hence, other means such as hydrogen sulfide monitoring a viable solution to provide adequate warning of hazardous exposure.
 This article covers information on hydrogen sulfide, its sources in the ambient air, permissible levels, health, and environmental impact.
 Additionally, it also highlights possible corrective measures.
 The need for H2S monitors, and different methods of H2S monitoring.

 What is H2S?

 H2S is colorless, flammable, poisonous, and corrosive gas with one sulfur atom bonded to two hydrogen atoms.
 Also, known as sewer gas, swamp gas, or manure gas.
 H2S has a noticeable rotten-egg odour detectable at concentrations as low as 0.5 ppb.
 Also, It is a highly flammable, explosive gas between 4% and 45% (concentration in air) which may travel to ignition sources and flash back.
 When ignited, it burns to produce toxic vapors and gases (sulfur oxides).

 Hydrogen sulfide is slightly heavier than air.
 It may travel along the ground collecting in low-lying, enclosed, or poorly ventilated areas such as basements, sewer lines, underground passages, manholes, etc.